 There are a number of reasons I love this strategy:

-- And there’s even structured data for these types of FAQs to improve your chances of organic traffic even more
+- structured data for these types of FAQs to improve your chances of organic traffic even more

 So, if you have the time, identify the products that need a little extra help ranking and add Frequently Asked Questions to them.